 On December 29, 2010 Funcom held an Extraordinary General Meeting where, the Company issued 150,000 options to members of the Management Board as a part of the Group's options program.
-One fourth of the options vest 6 months following the date of the grant and the remaining options vest 18 months following the date of the grant and the remaining options vest 18 months following the date of the grant are weighted average trade price on Oslo stock exchange 5 trading days prior and 5 trading days following the grant.
+One fourth of the options vest 6 months following the date of the grant and the remaining options vest 18 months following the date of the grant.
+The exercise price is the volume weighted average trade price on Oslo stock exchange 5 trading days prior and 5 trading days following the grant.